trsav/particle-swarm/README.md

  I found that even with this topology, the search for the optimum sometimes ground to a halt.
 I put this down to all the particles becoming too close and their velocities becoming too low.

- To solve this problem, I simply gave all particles a random velocity every 1000 iterations.
-Effectively causing a 'conflict' within the swarm and forcing all the particles apart.
+ To solve this problem, I simply added a random velocity to all particles every 1000 iterations.
+Effectively causing a 'conflict' within the swarm and pushing them all along a bit.
 This seemed to solve the problem fairly effectively.

  ### Limitations